aec4444/authentication/libs/angular-authentication-auth0/README.md

 #### CallbackComponent

 When the module is configured for parent mode, it will drive the user to the hosted login page when login is requested.
 Auth0 requires a callback to be configured that your application will handle.
 This module has a CallbackComponent which can be used saving the developer time from having to implement this default implementation.
-The CallbackComponent will receive the callback from Auth0 and will call HandleAuthenticationSuccess or HandleAuthenticationFailure from the Auth0 Callback Methods (see below about Auth0 Callback Methods).
+The CallbackComponent will receive the callback from Auth0 and will call handleAuthenticationSuccess or handleAuthenticationFailure from the Auth0 Callback Methods (see below about Auth0 Callback Methods).

 ### Child Mode